 St. Sofia’s Cathedral

 After Kreshchatyk I walked up to Ploshcha Sofiyivska, where St. Sofia’s Cathedral stands amid heavy traffic.
-The cathedral was built in the 11th century, and is one of Ukraine’s outstanding monuments.
-It cost a couple of hryvnia to go up the bell tower, and I headed up to the heights for a great view over the bright golden domes to the grey rainy city beyond.
+It cost a couple of hryvnia to go up the bell tower, to see the view over the bright golden domes to the grey rainy city beyond.

 I’d have liked to stay in Kiev for longer, but my train ticket was booked, and so later that evening I walked to the train station with April.
-She got her train to Lviv, and then I boarded the night train to Odesa.
-We rolled out of Kiev at 10.15pm.
+She got her train to L’viv, and then I boarded the night train to Odesa.
+We left Kiev at 10.15pm.